-- Straight: Bob and Alice are a couple who clash more often than not.
-However, they're also attracted to each other.
+- Straight: Alice and Bob are a couple who clash more often than not.
+Despite that, they’re also attracted to each other.

-- Exaggerated: Bob and Alice seemingly have nothing in common, but they're madly in love with each other.
+- Exaggerated: Bob and Alice seemingly have nothing in common but are still madly in love with each other.

-- Downplayed: Bob likes dogs.
-Alice prefers cats.
+- Downplayed: Bob loves dogs while Alice prefers cats.
 Despite this tiny difference, they become great friends.

 - Justified: Bob and Alice feel that they complement each other very well.